 There are more advantages to using the radio to promote a product than just those numbers.
 Let’s look at some more:

 Advantages of Radio

 1. Cost Efficiency

 They are very inexpensive to make.
 A pre-recorded sound byte or a script that’s read by the radio jockey makes a radio advertisement.
 It also has a relatively quicker implementation time.
 Approximately it would cost you $3-$4 to reach about a 1000 people.
 This allows the advertiser/marketer to increase the frequency of the ad and employ multiple radio stations to run the ad.

 Radio listeners find advertisements they hear more personally relevant to them, according to research by Radio Advertising Bureau.
 They report that listeners are emotionally connected to the stations they listen thus making them more receptive of ads.

-A large number of choices are available in terms of stations and programmes.
+A large number of choices are available in terms of stations and programs.
 Ads over radio allow you to select particular audiences.
-Data on listeners such as age vs. music genre will enable marketers to choose the right stations and programmes.
+Data on listeners such as age vs. music genre will enable marketers to choose the right stations and programs.
 It can also be used to advertise to audiences that are hard to reach like teenagers, college students, and working adults.
 This integrated marketing channel is also used to reach ethnic markets that have dedicated radio stations.

 You can change up the ad copy without thinking twice.

 Radio campaigns can be used to reinforce campaigns from different channels.